Reflections on BSDEs: A priori estimates

-where the right-hand side is in integrable.
-The Burkholder--Davis--Gundy inequality implies that the first stochastic integral in \eqref{eq::stoch_integrals} is bounded by an integrable random variable, and thus it is a uniformly integrable martingale.
-A similar argument, together with \Cref{lem::bound_delta_y_s2}, implies that the stochastic integral process with integrand $\delta y_{s-}$ is a uniformly integrable martingale.
+with an integrable right-hand side, the Burkholder--Davis--Gundy inequality implies that $\int_{(0,\cdot]} \Delta(\delta k^r)_s\d(\delta\eta)_s$ is bounded by an integrable random variable, and thus it is a uniformly integrable martingale.
+A similar argument, together with \Cref{lem::bound_delta_y_s2}, implies that $\int_{(0,\cdot]}\delta y_{s-}\d(\delta\eta)_s$ is a uniformly integrable martingale.
+Since by \Cref{lem::bound_delta_y_s2}